 Through rigorous UX research and design, we created a system that provides designers with structured yet flexible tools for creative exploration grounded in cultural aesthetics.

-The framework enables generation of characters perceived as statistically novel and visually unique, while producing concepts deemed culturally sensitive by cultural stakeholders.
-The methodology is replicable—applicable to other cultures and traditions seeking respectful creative engagement.
+The framework produces characters that are statistically novel and perceived as visually distinct from any specific deity, while earning approval from the cultural stakeholders who matter most.
+The methodology is replicable and applicable to other cultures and traditions seeking respectful creative engagement.

 Skills & Methods Demonstrated